 Succinctly, the intellectual property system was established to recognize creativity and give incentives to innovations.
 Similarly, the trademark registration system seeks to reward entrepreneurs and individuals who through their own innovations were able to distinguish their goods or services by a visible sign that distinctly points out the origin and ownership of such goods or services.
-To allow Respondent-Applicant to register the subject mark, despite its bad faith, will trademark registration simply a contest as to who files an application first with the Office.
-WHEREFORE, premises considered, the instant Opposition to Trademark Application No. 4-2012-008422 is hereby SUSTAINED.
+To disallow Respondent-Applicant to register the subject mark merely because of the Opposer's prior application will render trademark registration simply a contest as to who files an application first with the Office.

+WHEREFORE, premises considered, the instant Opposition to Trademark Application No. 4-2012-013595 is hereby DISMISSED.
 Let the filewrapper of the subject trademark application be returned, together with a copy of this Decision, to the Bureau of Trademarks for information and appropriate action.

 SO ORDERED.